marijneken/Factory/README.md

  ## A Simple Example

- Most container-based dependency injection systems require you to define in some way that a given service type is available for injection and many reqire some sort of factory or mechanism that will provide a new instance of the service when needed.
+ Most container-based dependency injection systems require you to define in some way that a given service type is available for injection and many require some sort of factory or mechanism that will provide a new instance of the service when needed.

  Factory is no exception.
 Here's a simple dependency registraion.